sdslabs/sdslabs.github.com/_posts/2022/2022-01-26-dev-experience-2022.md

 When a project comes to fruition and is ready to be open-sourced, everyone at SDSLabs is pretty excited about it.
 Seeing the hardwork of our members getting released ittruly a moment to be cherished.
 I witnessed the release of [ZapDB](https://github.com/sdslabs/zap-db) and [Studyportal](https://github.com/sdslabs/studyportal).

-#### Information Security in SDSLabs

-SDSLabs is not just about software development.
-Many of the members are passionate about information security and regularly participate in CTF competitions.
-We even host our own CTF, BackdoorCTF.
-I was a part of the SDSLabs CSAW team which stood 2nd in India, 6th among World UG teams and 16th globally in CSAW CTF Finals organised by NYU.

-#### Not just Code
+#### Not just Dev

-It's not always software that we work on.
+It's not always software develpoment that we work on.
 We also work on IoT projects to make our workspace smarter (like presence detection using computer vision, WiFi locks).
+We have members passionate about information security and Data Science.
+We also have paper discussions in which we all read a research paper on related to CS and discuss it with other members.

 ## Summing Up

 #### Mentors

 A big part of what I got from SDSLabs are the amazing seniors and mentors who are ready to help me in every way possible.
 Be it some code blocker or real life problems, I know I can rely on them to help me out.
+There are people with diversified interests (Research, Information Security, Data Science to name a few) and there is always someone I can ask for help while exploring something new.

 #### Not just work